gabrielesp/FoMpy/README.rst

 Note that as of this moment you're inside a virtual enviroment (Notice (.venv) $ in the terminal) with a limited version of python and therefore you will have to install all the packages you need (including the ones mentioned above because they are installed in the system, not the virtual enviroment).

+The next step is to install FoMpy on your virtual enviroment.

 .. and then::

 .. 	python -m pip3 install -r requirements.txt